PrismRL/prism/docs/source/making-a-roguelike/part14.rst

    local controls = require "controls" local Name = prism.components.Name
-   local TargetHandler = require "gamestates.targethandlers.targethandler"

    --- @class GeneralTargetHandler : TargetHandler
    --- @field selectorPosition Vector2
-   local GeneralTargetHandler = TargetHandler:extend("GeneralTargetHandler")
+   local GeneralTargetHandler = prism.gamestates.TargetHandler:extend("GeneralTargetHandler")

-We create a new target handler derived from the TargetHandler gamestate.
-Next we move on to getValidTargets.
-Where we'll query the level for valid targets to our action and collect them.
+We create a new target handler derived from the ``TargetHandler`` gamestate.
+Next we move on to ``getValidTargets``, where we'll query the level for valid targets to our action and collect them.
+We can query directly for actors using :lua:func:`Query.target`, or if the target is ``Vector2`` we validate against the entire map.

 .. code-block:: lua